FOUNDER: MONA S. JHAVERI, PH.D.

 Mona is the founder, executive director, and chairman of the board at Sound Affects.
 She launched Sound Affects to address the “Valley of Death,” the growing gap in funding that constrains the translation of cancer research discoveries into clinical applications.

 As cancer affects millions of Americans each year, national efforts to cure this disease have largely focused on cancer research rather than cancer product development.
-Mona believes that the key to bridging the Valley of Death is:
+Mona believes that the key to bridging the Valley of Death is to:

-- Create a funding platform that empowers the public to directly support the development of cancer-fighting solutions.
+Create a funding platform that empowers the public to directly and transparently support the development of cancer-fighting solutions.

 Prior to Sound Affects, Mona founded Foligo Therapeutics, Inc. in 2005 to develop and commercialize a DNA-based therapeutic compound as a potential treatment for ovarian cancer.
 While Foligo was able to initially attract funding from various state-run venture programs and business plan competitions, the company ultimately succumbed to the Valley of Death.